 These are the cheap, bottom-of-the-bin microphones that can plug into your phone and still provide better sound than your phone’s built in mic (especially if you’re far away from your phone).

 There’s not much to say with these.
 Just plug the receiver into your phone, and you’re good to go.
-Here’s one you can buy that I feel is solid (for this category):
+Here’s one that I use when I’m outside and don’t want to bring my Rode Wireless GO with me:

 We’re finally done with this guide!
 I hope this article helped you gain a basic understanding of the different kinds of microphones.
 If you’re just starting your content journey, don’t overthink the options - pick one and roll with it!